Former Blizzard Producer Endorses Boycott over Video Game Giant Bowing to China | Breitbart

 …We are in a situation where unlimited Communist money dictates our American values.
 We censor our games for China, we censor our movies for China.
 Now, game companies are silencing voices for freedom and democracy.
 China is dictating that the world be authoritarian.

 “But enough is enough,” Kern said.
 “I stand with Hong Kong, and I oppose Blizzard’s obvious and laughably transparent fear of China,” calling for the entertainment behemoth to “grow the spine it used to have.”
-Unfortunately, that possibility seems remote for the communist-owned video game corporation.
+Unfortunately, that possibility seems remote for the video game corporation.

 Kern is not alone.
 In fact, even a few brave current employees of the company, which is partially owned by Chinese entertainment company Tencent, have decided to take a stand.
 Less than 24 hours after unidentified personnel reportedly covered the “Think Globally” and “Every Voice Matters” from a corporate display at the company’s offices, a small group of employees held an “umbrella protest” in support of the Hong Kong protesters.